Seven Angry Men: Production

 Raymond Massey had previously played Brown in Santa Fe Trail (1940) and appeared on stage in John Brown's Body.

-The film was known as John Brown's Raiders.
+The planned film was known as John Brown's Raiders.
 In July 1954 Walter Mirisch announced the film would be one of 15 Allied Artists would make over the next 6 months.
 The same month the studio announced that Massey would play Brown.

 Hunter and Paget were borrowed from 20th Century Fox.
 Filming started in September 1954.

 Reception

 The New York Times critic called it a "competent if hardly inspired Allied Artists presentation".